 The value of diverse teams and organizations is widely documented.
 Numerous forms of diversity training have been deployed.
 Stories about pay inequity, overt and unintentional discrimination, and the experiences of marginalized employees and communities make headlines all over the world.
 And more and more people are learning about unconscious bias — the implicit associations about groups of people that we are unaware of and may not even consciously believe.
 But awareness alone doesn’t result in desired change.

-Often, efforts to create more equitable, diverse, and inclusive organizations are viewed as merely HR work or standalone initiatives.
+Often, efforts to create more diverse and inclusive organizations are viewed as merely HR work or as standalone initiatives.
 A diversity initiative is launched, a compensation review is conducted to evaluate pay equity, or executives set expectations for greater diversity and inclusion — but the crucial role of leaders is minimized.

 Managers throughout the organization need to learn and practice specific behaviors.
 They need to see how making changes or developing new skills will make a difference to them, their colleagues, and their organization.
 And they need ongoing feedback, challenge, and support to learn from experience.

 - create accountability systems to ensure leaders have the understanding and capability needed to leverage the talent of all employees.

 People representing marginalized or minority groups have long been expected to change themselves to accommodate the dominant workplace or societal culture.
 Their success hinges largely on their ability — or inability — to adapt to the “norm,” whatever that is in their context.
 They have also had the burden of speaking for, or explaining the perspective of, their social identity group(s), or advocating for greater fairness, representation, and power.

 The emphasis on individual responsibility often continues when organizations introduce well-intentioned measures to foster greater diversity & inclusion.
 Individuals who are part of dominant groups or who hold positions of power and influence are charged with learning and implementing changes.
 “Diverse” individuals are often put in the spotlight or expected to help their colleagues get it right.
 On any given day, an employee may be working with a willing ally, compliant colleague, or resistant co-worker.

-To reinforce this point, our perspective is that DEI initiatives are more effective as EDI initiatives, emphasizing the importance of pursuing diversity & inclusion only after investing in a culture of equity as the foundation.
+To reinforce this point, our perspective is that DEI initiatives will be more effective when framed as EDI initiatives, emphasizing the importance of pursuing greater diversity and inclusion only after investing in a culture of equity as the foundation.

 Ultimately, EDI is about culture, leadership, and making your business better.
-The way forward is different for each organization, but you can learn from what has not worked in the past.
+The way forward is different for each organization, but you can learn from what hasn’t worked in the past.